shiming-chen/GNDAN/README.md

 └── ···
 ```
 ## Requirements
 The code implementation of **GNDAN** mainly based on [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
 All of our experiments run and test in Python 3.8.8.
-To install all required dependencies, run:
+To install all required dependencies:
 ```
 $ pip install -r requirements.txt
 ```